amsify42/codeigniter-model-extension/README.md

     }
 ```

-Now, when you load this model in any controller, you can use like this
+When you load this model in any controller, you can use

 ```php
     class Base extends CI_Controller {